infusionsoft/keap-sdk/sdks/v2/csharp/docs/CustomFieldsApi.md

 <a id="updatecustomfield"></a>
 # **UpdateCustomField**
-> PipelineCustomField UpdateCustomField (string customFieldId, UpdateCustomFieldRequest updateCustomFieldRequest)
+> PipelineCustomField UpdateCustomField (string id, UpdateCustomFieldRequest updateCustomFieldRequest)

 Updates a custom field